Gerald Scarfe

-Gerald Anthony Scarfe CBE RDI (born 1 June 1936) is an English cartoonist and illustrator.
+Gerald Anthony Scarfe CBE RDI (born 1 June 1936) is an English satirical cartoonist and illustrator.
 He has worked as editorial cartoonist for The Sunday Times and illustrator for The New Yorker.

-His other work includes graphics for rock group Pink Floyd, particularly on their 1979 album The Wall, its 1982 film adaptation, and tour (1980–81), as well as the music video for "Welcome to the Machine".
-Scarfe was the production designer on the Disney animated feature Hercules (1997).
-Scarfe also provided the opening titles for Yes Minister and Yes, Prime Minister.
+Scarfe’s other work includes graphics for rock group Pink Floyd, particularly on their 1979 album The Wall, its 1982 film adaptation, and tour (1980–81), as well as the music video for "Welcome to the Machine."
+From 1980 through to 1987, Scarfe also provided the opening animated titles and end credit illustrations for Yes Minister and Yes, Prime Minister for BBC Television.
+Also, Scarfe was the production designer on the Disney animated feature Hercules (1997).

 Early life

 Scarfe was born in St John's Wood, London.
 As Scarfe was severely asthmatic as a child, he spent many of his early years bed-ridden, so drawing became a means of entertainment as well as a creative outlet.
 Scarfe speculated that the dark and grotesque images that often characterise his work are a result of his loneliness and asthma.
 Scarfe has stated that the irreverence apparent in much of his work can be traced back to "dodgy treatments" and a reliance on what he feels were incompetent doctors.

 The cartoonist Ronald Searle was an early influence for Scarfe.
 At the age of 14 and now living in Hampstead, North London, Scarfe decided it would be easy to cycle to Bayswater and visit Searle.
 He went several times but never rang the doorbell.
 It would be decades before he would actually meet Searle in 2005.
 Scarfe attended Saint Martin's School of Art (now part of the University of the Arts London) in Holborn, London.
 He also attended the London College of Printing, and East Ham Technical College (now Newham College of Further Education).